 Annamalai University, accredited with ‘A’ Grade by NAAC in 2014, is one of India’s largest public residential universities with 10 Faculties and 49 departments of study.
 Sprawling over 950 Acres of land, the University does yeoman service in taking education to the doorsteps of the people who are otherwise far from access to centres of higher learning.
 The University has initiated several innovative teaching programmes over the years and has been a pioneer in distance education.

-“The NIRF-2019” by the Ministry of Human Resource Development (MHRD) has ranked the University in the band 101 - 150 in the overall category as well as the University Category.
+“The NIRF-2020” by the Ministry of Human Resource Development (MHRD) has ranked the University in the band 101 - 150 in the University Category.
 In the Pharmacy Category the ranking is 12th in India.
-In the Medical Category the ranking is 25th
+In the Medical Category the ranking is 35th.

 “The Times Higher Education World University Ranking - 2020” has ranked Annamalai University in 1000+ for Overall category.
 In the Subject category Ranking, 2020, the University is ranked in the band of 501-600 for Life Sciences and 600+ for Pre-clinical, clinical & Health Subjects.
 800+ in the Physical Sciences and Engineering subject.